Static Assets

 1. Create Component

-Create a component container and name it BEAM.
+Create a component container as usual or by clicking on Create > Component Container at the right, and name it BEAM.

 2. Create Sketch